Hisyeo/Hisyeo.github.io/blog/2025-03-23-hobîyô-yê-môtowo-nêôs/index.md

 missing a word.
 Because these smaller language families can often present numerous challenges due to the limited lexicon and phonology resources available, it was decided that there would need to be an immediate re-alignment of at least one word.
-During the same fixes, the Indo-Aranian family had some extra words beyond the threshold.
+During the same fixes, the Indo-Iranian family had some extra words beyond the threshold.
 Since this family has the largest word count at 107 words, it could handle losing one.
 After some research, the "nose" source was changed from **nosîko** to **mêloc**.